Aeneid: Book 2: Trojan Horse and sack of Troy

 In books 2 and 3, Aeneas recounts to Dido the events that occasioned the Trojans' arrival.
 Cunning Ulysses devised a way for Greek warriors to gain entry into the walled city of Troy by hiding in a large wooden horse.
 The Greeks pretended to sail away, leaving a warrior, Sinon, to mislead the Trojans into believing that the horse was an offering and that if it were taken into the city, the Trojans would be able to conquer Greece.
 The Trojan priest Laocoön saw through the Greek plot and urged the horse's destruction, but his protests fell on deaf ears, so he hurled his spear at the horse.
 Then, in what would be seen by the Trojans as punishment from the gods, two serpents emerged from the sea and devoured Laocoön, along with his two sons.
 The Trojans then took the horse inside the fortified walls, and after nightfall the armed Greeks emerged from it, opening the city's gates to allow the returned Greek army to slaughter the Trojans.

 In a dream, Hector, the fallen Trojan prince, advised Aeneas to flee with his family.
 Aeneas awoke and saw with horror what was happening to his beloved city.
 At first he tried to fight the enemy, but soon he lost his comrades and was left alone to fend off the Greeks.
 He witnessed the murder of Priam by Achilles' son Pyrrhus.
-His mother, Venus, appeared to him and led him back to his house.
+His mother, Venus, interrupted him when he was about to murder Helen, and led him back to his house.
 Aeneas tells of his escape with his son, Ascanius, his wife Creusa, and his father, Anchises, after the occurrence of various omens (Ascanius' head catching fire without his being harmed, a clap of thunder and a shooting star).
 At the city gates, they notice that they have lost Creusa, and Aeneas has to re-enter the city in order to look for her.
 To his sorrow, he encounters only her ghost, who tells him that his destiny is to reach Hesperia, where kingship and a royal spouse await him.